Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_theory.md

 These are some of the most common GIS analysis types, but the field of GIS offers a vast range of analysis techniques and tools that can be tailored to specific needs and applications.

-## What is QGIS?
-In short, QGIS is a GIS application that can be used for various GIS analyses.
-There are other GIS applications, the other most common of which is ArcGIS.
-We are using QGIS for this course since it is open-source and free, meaning it is accesible for all, in contrast to ArcGIS which is proprietary software.

-So, you're going to need QGIS for this course!
-Please take a moment now to ensure you have it installed: https://qgis.org/en/site/forusers/download.html# Our recommendation is to install the Long Term Release (LTR) version, since there is less change of problems with this version.
-The exercises in this course have been developed for the English language installation of QGIS.

-You can find more information about the usage of QGIS here: https://docs.qgis.org/3.28/en/docs/index.html

 ## What is a good map?